MrGrappleMan/Fynelium/README.txt

 1. Install Bazzite GNOME.
 Choose the correct parameters for your setup while downloading from the website.
+Ensure that you are using a compatible GPU.
 2. Run this script.
-You may encounter errors, but that is normal behaviour at times.
+You may encounter errors, which is normal dependant on the type.
+Most of them are usually expected.

-sudo curl https://raw.githubusercontent.com/MrGrappleMan/Fynelium/refs/heads/main/etc/redneck-bin/refyne.fish | sudo fish
+sudo curl https://raw.githubusercontent.com/MrGrappleMan/Fynelium/refs/heads/main/etc/redneck-bin/setcnsis-fyne.fish | sudo fish

 You may use your system normally.
 Explore it.
-My rice attempts to add some utilites and repos that are useful, as well as a backup desktop environment.
-With improved system configuration and automated updates, you may have a better experience using Linux :)
+My rice attempts to greatly enhance your system experience.
 Do not dual boot, use any type 1 hypervisor.
+I am still very skeptical about it, so stick to Bottles or BoxBuddy.
 I have added BOINC, which automatically uses your idle computing time and for benefitting science.
-This will not slow down your system, as tasks run in the background with the lowest priority.
-Your fans may ramp up...
+This will slow down your system by some magnitude, so before you run intensive tasks, ensure that you run:

+run0 systemctl stop boinc-client

-I expect that you have read this paragraph carefully and I claim no responsibilty(just like avoid some of my other ones ( ⩌ ︿ ⩌ )) to any damage done to your system, but I can try helping!
+I expect that you have read this paragraph carefully and I claim no responsibilty to any damage done to your system, but I can try helping!